open-goal/open-goal.github.io/documentation/contributing/subtitle-translations.md

 Are you adding a brand new language, or simply changing or adding to an existing language?

 :::info
-If you adding to a language that already has subtitles (ie. English) [skip ahead](#edit-subtitles), otherwise continue in order!
+If you're adding to a language that already has subtitles (ie. English) [skip ahead](#edit-subtitles), otherwise continue in order!
 :::

 ## Step 2 - Adding a Brand New Language